flynn-nrg/tornado-amiga/manual/GettingStarted.md

 Local dependencies
 ----------------------

-If you're on a MacOS machine, use brew to install SDL2, SDL_Mixer and pkg-config:
+If you're on a macOS machine, use Homebrew to install SDL2, SDL_Mixer and pkg-config:

 ```
 brew install pkg-config sdl2 sdl2_mixer